 The received Authentication frame does not include the FILS Session element.

-The received FILS Session value does not match the one in the Authentication frame sent by the STA.
+The received FILS Session value does not match the one in the Authentication frame sent by the FILSO.

-If the received Authentication frame includes the Status Code field equal to 15 (Authentication rejected because of challenge failure) or 53 (invalid PMKID), then the STA shall abandon the FILS authentication.
+If the received Authentication frame includes the Status Code field equal to 15 (Authentication rejected because of challenge failure) or 53 (invalid PMKID), then the FILSO shall abandon the FILS authentication.

-The STA verifies that the AP transmitted PFS parameters are consistent with the STA’s previous transmissions (indicated by whether or not the STA transmitted an ephemeral public key):
+The FILSO verifies that the FILSR transmitted PFS parameters are consistent with the FILSO’s previous transmissions (indicated by whether or not the FILSO transmitted an ephemeral public key):

-If the STA transmitted an ephemeral public key, and the received Authentication frame does not include an ephemeral public key, then the STA shall abandon the FILS authentication.
+If the FILSO transmitted an ephemeral public key, and the received Authentication frame does not include an ephemeral public key, then the FILSO shall abandon the FILS authentication.

-If the STA did not transmit an ephemeral public key, and the received Authentication frame includes an ephemeral public key, then the STA shall abandon the FILS authentication.
+If the FILSO did not transmit an ephemeral public key, and the received Authentication frame includes an ephemeral public key, then the FILSO shall abandon the FILS authentication.

-If applicable, the STA processes the EAP-Finish/Reauth packet as per IETF RFC 6696:
+If applicable, the FILSO processes the EAP-Finish/Reauth packet as per IETF RFC 6696:

 If the R flag = 0, indicating success, then the STA shall derive rMSK.